openheartmind/WISDOM/README.md

 ... plus some more for good measure:
 - _Honesty_.
 Metascience and automated algorithms help to control for gaming, bias, etc.

-# WISDOM as a community operating system
+# Objectives
-WISDOM is a radically transparent framework for self-organising communities, integrating three key functions of society:
+WISDOM aims to become a complete 'operating system' for self-organising communities, integrating three key functions of society:
-1. Information: Multi-dimensional evaluation and recognition for contributions
+1. Communication: Multi-dimensional evaluation and values-based recognition for contributions
 2. Economics: Gratitude-based rewards within a gifting economy
 3. Governance: Transparent ideation, voting and decision-making

-### Information
+### Communication
 We're developing rigorous, evidence-based methods for determining the relative value of contributions, so that contributors can be given fair credit for their efforts.
 We aim to overcome bias and gaming through repeated experimentation and iteration as WISDOM evolves.
 Our initial forays into this new metaresearch paradigm are (see /reports for more details):

 1. A survey following the OHM Gathering pilot test (Coopapalooza), in which attendees were asked to allocate a pool of 'gratitude tokens' between the various contributions to the gathering (WisdOHM v0)